GrimDevelopment/bypass/docs/README.md

 - [**Supported Sites**](./general-docs/SITES.md) - Sites that are supported by BIFM.
 - [**Public Instances**](./general-docs/INSTANCE.md) - All instances that the general public can access.
-- [**Differences between BIFM and it's previous iteration**](./general-docs/DIFFERENCES.md) - To determine which version will help you the most.

 ## Developer Use